qsnake/gpaw/doc/documentation/dscf/dscf.rst

 to be occupied is no longer well described by a single Kohn-Sham state.

-The script :svn:`~doc/documentation/dscf/homo.py?format=raw` calculates the HOMO energy of CO adsorbed on a transition metal.
-It is assumed that the starting point is a slab with relaxed CO saved in ``gs.gpw`` and that the molecule constitutes the last two positions of the atoms list.
+The script :svn:`~doc/documentation/dscf/homo.py?format=raw` calculates the HOMO energy of CO adsorbed on-top Pt(111).
+The script starts from scratch, but usually one would start from an optimized configuration saved in a file ``gs.gpw``.
+The script only calculates the total energy of the excited state so the excitation energy is obtained as the difference between ground and excited state energies.
-The positions can for example be take as in :svn:`~doc/documentation/dscf/gs.xyz?format=raw` which has CO adsorbed on-top a three layer Pt(111) slab (top layer being relaxed).

 First a calculation of gas-phase CO is performed and the HOMO pseudo-wavefunctions and the projector overlaps are saved.
 The